KeplerGO/k2flix/README.rst

     :alt: ADS Bibcode

-K2flix makes it easy to inspect the CCD pixel data obtained by `NASA's Kepler space telescope <http://keplerscience.nasa.gov>`_.
+K2flix makes it easy to inspect the CCD pixel data obtained by NASA's `Kepler space telescope <http://keplerscience.nasa.gov>`_, or simulated data from the future `TESS space telescope <https://tess.gsfc.nasa.gov>`_.

-The need for this tool arises from the fact that the two-wheeled extended Kepler mission, K2, is affected by new sources of noise -- including pointing jitter and foreground asteroids -- which are more easily spotted by eye than by algorithm.
+The need for this tool arised from the fact that the two-wheeled extended Kepler mission, K2, is affected by new sources of noise -- including pointing jitter and foreground asteroids -- which are more easily spotted by eye than by algorithm.